nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 * To generate a report the user must understand how to write Splunk queries
 * Control of our reporting is in Splunk's hands
 * Logs may not reach Splunk (very low possibility)
+* Splunk holds log data for only two years (another storage method is needed for longer than two years)

 ### Option 2 - Use AWS Services for Reporting, Emailing and Alerting